NaPiZip/CI-with-Jenkins-and-Docker-for-cpp/README.md

        - warnings for unused CMAKE_POLICY_DEFAULT variables can be ignored ...
   ```
-  But it looks like that Dockcross is trying to copy a lot of files which are read only.
-In order to fix that issue I removed the following section of the `dockcross` file, see the `build_full.sh`.
+  It still looks like that Dockcross is trying to copy a lot of overhead files, which are read only.
+In order to fix that issue I removed the following section of the `dockcross_sh` file, using a little awk script in `build_full.sh`.
   ```
   if [ -z "$UBUNTU_ON_WINDOWS" -a -z "$MSYS" ]; then
       USER_IDS=(-e BUILDER_UID="$( id -u )" -e BUILDER_GID="$( id -g )" -e BUILDER_USER="$( id -un )" -e BUILDER_GROUP="$( id -gn )")
   fi
   ```
-  This section adds arguments which get processed wit the `entrypont.sh` file of Dockcross:
+  This section adds arguments which get processed wit the `entrypont.sh` file of Dockcross, here is the part of the `entrypoint.sh` file showing what's going on:
   ```
+  ...
   # If we are running docker natively, we want to create a user in the container
   # with the same UID and GID as the user on the host machine, so that any files
   # created are owned by that user.
 Without this they are all owned by root.